Football in China: Competition system

 The Chinese Super League is carried out in a double-round way of home and away games.
 There are 34 rounds in the whole season.
 The Chinese Super League implements the "up 3 down 3" policy, that is, the 16th, 17th and 18th places in the Chinese Super League are directly relegated to the A League.
 The 1st, 2nd, and 3rd places in the A League are directly promoted to the Chinese Super League.

 Points rule

 Each team has 3 points for a win, 1 point for a draw, and 0 points for a loss.

-After all the competitions of the Chinese Super League in the current year are completed, the player with the most points will rank first.
+After all the competitions of the Chinese Super League in the current year are completed, the team with the most points will rank first.
 If two or more teams have an equal number of points, they will be ranked in the following order: